grin-compiler/ghc-whole-program-compiler-project/README.md

    *NOTE:* the stack root is set to the local folder to prevent spamming the global stack sandbox.
 3. Use `gen-exe` and `ext-stg` from terminal. *(it should be in PATH due to the stack install)*

+## Why?
+- to make it easy to develop new backends for GHC without extending Cabal with new targets
+- to facilitate compiler/PL reasearch that need real world input programs
+- to allow whole program analysis (new insights might be adopted to incremental compilers)
+- to escape from GHC codebase to the surface Haskell that allows to use any library
+- to allow program observation with arbitrary precision
+- to make it easy to focus on the compiler backend development without hacking GHC
+- to allow other compilers to target GHC/STG and the feature rich RTS

 ## Usage (GHC-WPC developer)

 If you change the External STG IR, then GHC-WPC must be recompiled.
 If you just would like to use Ext-STG IR in you project then please follow the **(user) usage** instructions.